-Companies want to build product features as fast as possible, so that they can deliver value to their customers, generate sales, and capture narrow windows of opportunity.
+Companies want to build products and features as fast as possible, so that they can deliver value to their customers, generate sales, and capture narrow windows of opportunity.

-Skipping usability testing forces software companies to rework product features using many of the same stakeholders involved in the initial product developement process.
+Skipping usability testing forces companies to rework product features using many of the same stakeholders involved in the initial product development process.

 Work that may have to be redone includes: